 - Farmington Education Association Scholarship - four up to $1,000 awards

 Based on scholarship, financial need, community service, leadership, attendance at Farmington Public Schools for at least 3 years, GPA above 3.0, strong SAT/ACT scores; connections to education (intending a career in education, parent who is an educator, etc.); attending an in-state college or university.

 - Farmington Area Senior Scholarship - three $1,000 awards Based on attendance at a four year college, majoring in math or science, GPA of 3.5 or better, outstanding character and participation in extracurricular activities.
-A 2x3 head and shoulder original photo shot in color of the applicant must be included with the application.

 - Farmington Hills Police Officers Association, Command Officers and Grand Tavern Scholarship - three $1,000 awards Seniors attending community college or college/university.
 This scholarship has two applications, the common application and a separate scholarship specific application.